browniebroke/pypackage-template/README.md

 #### Migrations

 You should be able to use the provided `manage.py` to create migrations for your reusable app.
-Create or change your models and run `poetry run python manage.py makemigrations`.
+Create or change your models and run `uv run python manage.py makemigrations`.

 ### Pre-commit